-Examination: 20 marks out of a 70 mark examination.
+Examination: 20 marks out of a 70-mark examination.
 Class work: 15 marks out of a class mark of 30.

-These totals will be added to the results in the Agency module and converted into a percentage (see the comment on the examination below).
+These totals will be added to the results in the Agency and Credit Agreements modules and converted into a percentage (see the comment on the examination below).

-Insurance Test
+Insurance Assignment